Bindwell/APPT/README.md

 ## License

-This project is distributed under the X License.
+This project is distributed under the CC BY NC SA License.
 See LICENSE for details.